reaktor/Neliohinnat/blog_posts/2021-04-08-model-update.md

 If you are interested in the details, please take a look at the [source code](https://github.com/reaktor/Neliohinnat/blob/henrika_2021_factorial/update_2021/source/models/nominal_emp_model.stan).

-## Corona put urbanisation to a halt
+## Covid-19 puts urbanisation to halt

 Now, back to the big picture and the insights we obtained.
 First, urbanisation is a constant trend in Finland.
 It might not be trivial to see in the individual coefficients, but looking at the first two components of principal component analysis, it becomes evident.
 The first component can be considered some sort of a rurality index - it is high in areas with low employment, high unemployment, little service jobs, and low income.
 Then, the second principal component is high in areas with people with high school and bachelor degrees but not master degrees, people with income in mid tertile, and areas with small apartment sizes per resident.
 In other words, the component could be vaguely called a suburb-index.